 The City of Wyoming firmly believes that Neighborhood Watches have the ability to prevent crime and create relationships with neighbors in the case of an emergency.
 It is good practice to exchange information regarding crime or neighborhood nuisances with neighbors as well as the Wyoming Police Department to ensure that such issues do not persist.

 Community Resource Officers, officers who assist residents in making the community safe, are willing participants in Neighborhood Watch programs and can provide beneficial information.

-For more information or if you have questions, please call Officer Sean Feldhaus at 513.821.0141 or send him an email.
+For more information or if you have questions, please call Sgt.
+Sean Feldhaus at 513-821-0141 or Email Sgt.
+Sean Feldhaus.